Rikanishu/canvas-ping-pong-multiplayer/README.md

 ## canvas-ping-pong-multiplayer ##

-This example is implimentaion of [Mailson's canvas ping pong tutorial][lnk1] with multiplayer extension
+This example is implementaion of [Mailson's canvas ping pong tutorial][lnk1] with multiplayer extension

 ### Installing ###